rsksmart/web3-events/README.md

  - `BlockTracker`: component that serves for persistant storage of data regarding what blocks were fetched or processed.
  - `NewBlockEmitters`: component that tracks wheter there is a new block on the blockchain.
 It serves as a trigger for most of the actions in the others components.
  - `Confirmator`: component that handles confirmations of blocks based on the configuration.
  - `EventsEmitter`: the main component that is linked to given Contract and listens on configured events/topics and emits them to the user.
-There are two implementations.
+There are three implementations.
     - `ManualEventsEmitter`: this implementation works only through `fetch()` method that you have to call yourself manually.
     - `AutoEventsEmitter`: this implementation use `NewBlockEmitter` to automatically trigger `fetch()` upon new blocked detected and emits them as events.
+    - `GroupEventsEmitter`: this implementation groups already existing Emitters under one Emitter.
+Mainly used for logical groupping of Contracts or when you need cross-Contract order dependant Events processing.

 ### Confirmations